ithybbr/Algorithms/README.md

-A small part of what homeworks that I did.
+A small part of homeworks that I did.
 Not sure if they work properly though.